wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

    3. <input type="checkbox" />Click the **`Install`** button again on the page.

-      This should now show that it's instaling the additional Markdown editing features.
+      This should now show that it's installing the additional Markdown editing features.
 In a couple of minutes you can open the Extension Viewer to see the new features.
 Within the extensions view you may click each feature and read more details about each which may also provide how best to use